 Addressing both direct and indirect drivers of biodiversity losses.
-The Valuing and Conserving Nature Programme Area will continue to address both the direct and indirect drivers of biodiversity loss and work to improve the status of biodiversity.
+The 'Valuing and conserving nature' Programme Area will continue to address both the direct and indirect drivers of biodiversity loss and work to improve the status of biodiversity.
 It will also work to increase the value of nature by society, and work on the development and implementation of effective gender-sensitive policies and legal frameworks for conserving nature.
 Addressing gaps in necessary legislation, and ensuring enforcement of existing law is critical.

-Focus on SDGs and Aichi.
-This Programme Area will show, monitor and report on how IUCN will contribute to the urgent achievement of the relevant SDGs and the twenty Aichi targets.
-Three sub-results have been developed for this Programme Area under one overall global result.
-By achieving these results, IUCN will build a long-term path for ensuring that its work on Valuing and Conserving Nature contributes effectively and at scale to the implementation of the SDGs and the post-2015 agenda, as summarised in the box below.
+Focus on SDGs and Aichi Targets.
+This Programme Area will show, monitor and report on how IUCN will contribute to the urgent achievement of the relevant SDGs and the 20 Aichi Targets.
+Three Sub-Results have been developed for this Programme Area under one overall Global Result.
+By achieving these Sub-Results, IUCN will build a long-term path for ensuring that its work on 'Valuing and conserving nature' contributes effectively and at scale to the implementation of the SDGs and the post-2015 agenda, as summarised in the box below.

-How IUCN's Work on Valuing and Conserving Nature will Contribute to Achieving the SDGs
+How IUCN's work on 'Valuing and conserving nature' will contribute to achieving the SDGs

-The activities to be carried out under Programme Area 1 will directly contribute to the successful implementation of the following Sustainable Development Goals and specified targets, (as further detailed in Table1:
+The activities to be carried out under Programme Area 1 will directly contribute to the successful implementation of the following Sustainable Development Goals and specified targets (as further detailed in Table1):